 The unprecedented accuracy of deep learning methods has turned them into the foundation of new AI-based applications.
 Hence, companies collect user data on a large scale since the success of deep learning techniques is directly proportional to the amount of data that can be used for training.
 However, the massive data collection required for deep learning comes with inevitable privacy issues.

 Users’ personal, highly sensitive data such as photos and videos are kept indefinitely by the companies that collect it.
 As a result, users can neither delete it nor restrict the purposes for which it is used.
 Also, such data may potentially be subject to legal matters.

 Many data owners, for example, medical institutions that want to apply deep learning methods to sensitive data such as clinical records, are prevented by privacy and confidentiality concerns.
 Hence, the development of privacy-preserving large-scale deep learning comes with big benefits for multiple parties involved.

 Preventing unauthorized access to sensitive information in private datasets became an important matter.
 But also public and widely used datasets like the ImageNet include a high number of images that contain people (as categories or co-occurring with other objects in images).

 Face obfuscation is used to mitigate privacy issues based on face images.
 Object detection research typically assumes access to complete, unobfuscated images.
 In visual datasets, even if most categories are usually not people categories, many incidental people appear in the images, and their privacy is a concern.

 Using Face Blur in Image Dataset

 1. Detect Faces with Face Annotation

-Faces are ubiquitous in datasets, even for images that are not people categories directly, which indicates that privacy-aware recognition is an important topic for public datasets.
+Faces are ubiquitous in datasets, even for images that are not people categories directly, which indicates that privacy-aware image recognition is an important topic for public datasets.
 For example, when annotating the 1.4 million images of the ILSVRC dataset, over 550’000 faces were identified in 240’000 images (17% of all images have at least one face).